dataluscorp/browser/docs/contributing/editor.rst

 However, when gdb is invoked via mach, some special arguments need to be passed in order to make sure the correct display mode is used.
-To use M-x gdb with mach on firefox, use the following command:
+To use M-x gdb with mach on datalus, use the following command:

 .. code::